BlinkDL/RWKV-LM/README.md

 * HuggingFace integration (check https://github.com/huggingface/transformers/issues/17230
 ), and optimized CPU & iOS & Android & WASM & WebGL inference.
 RWKV is a RNN and very friendly for edge devices.
 Let's make it possible to run a LLM on your phone.

 * Test it on bidirectional & MLM tasks, and image & audio & video tokens.
 I think RWKV can support Encoder-Decoder via this: for each decoder token, use a learned mixture of [decoder previous hidden state] & [encoder final hidden state].
+Hence all decoder tokens will have access to the encoder output.

 * Now training RWKV-4a with one single tiny extra attention (just a few extra lines comparing with RWKV-4) to further improve some difficult zeroshot tasks (such as LAMBADA) for smaller models.
 See https://github.com/BlinkDL/RWKV-LM/commit/a268cd2e40351ee31c30c5f8a5d1266d35b41829